From the Rector's Desk

 For more information, please look at our Facebook page or contact us on coffeeandchatcoalbrookdale@gmail.com

-Holy Trinity welcomes all who wish to step inside our beautiful church - and it doesn't have to be on a Sunday either!
-During the week we are open from 10-3:00 Simply click on 'Our Churches' at the top of this page and then click on 'Holy Trinity' in the white box and learn more about it's heritage and the work that has been going on.
+Although Holy Trinity would normally welcome all who wish to step inside our beautiful church during the week, we are temporarily having to restrict visitors due to our organ needing urgent work and which is presenting a health and safety risk to anyone looking round our church.
+The entrance door is, therefore, kept locked to avoid this danger until work can be assessed.
+For information click on 'Our Churches' at the top of this page and then click on 'Holy Trinity' in the white box and learn more about it's heritage and the work that has been going on.

 St. Lawrence's Church in Little Wenlock is loaded with history, read more by clicking on 'Our Churches' at the top of this page and then click on 'St. Lawrence's Church' in the white box to learn more.